Bloom-Byte/meeting_calendar/README.md

 ### Editing or Rescheduling a Session

-Navigate to the view where you can see the sessions you have booked as events (as described in the last section).
-Click on the edit button at the top-right corner of the calendar.
-This will switch the calendar to the edit mode where you can edit or reschedule any session event displayed on the calendar.

-To edit a session on mobile, tap and hold on the session for about 2 seconds until the session is highlighted.
-On PC, a left-click and hold is required.
+Navigate to the date you booked the session and scroll till you find the session.
+Click/tap and hold on the session for about 2 seconds until the session is highlighted/lifted.
 You can then drag the session to the new time slot(s) you want, or change the duration by resizing the event.
+To exit the edit mode, click on the "Exit edit mode" button that appears at the top of the calendar.

 #### Constraints on Editing a Session